-

 For the end of this simplified explanation of the symbolism behind the spindle and spinning wheel, we can look at one more picture from a famous fairy tale.
 It's painted by Richard Andre who decided to portray the well-known scene from Little Red Riding Hood differently than hundreds of other artists who decided to present the taking goodbye outside of the house.

-He put the scene inside and Little Red Riding Hood's mother behind the spinning wheel.
+He puts the scene inside and Little Red Riding Hood's mother behind the spinning wheel.
 Why?
 To emphasize the safety of the girl's home she is about to leave?
 To justify mom's decision to send the girl into dangerous woods alone by having important work to do?
 Or maybe to predict a new life for both characters in the picture - the girl will become a woman (in French the phrase 'to meet a wolf' actually means 'to lose virginity'), and her mother can focus on making clothes for a new child.

-• Frog is a popular symbol in virtually all cultures of the world, yet its symbolism is not always the same.
+Frog is a popular symbol in virtually all cultures of the world, yet its symbolism is not always the same.
 Most Asian and Latin American countries, for instance, see frogs as bearers of good luck while the Western world sees them as the second of Biblical plagues.

 Why is frog symbolism so complex?